-Professor Michael Jefford is a Consultant Medical Oncologist, Director of the Australian Cancer Survivorship Centre, a Richard Pratt legacy (ACSC, also at Peter Mac) and is a Professorial Fellow at the University of Melbourne.
+Professor Michael Jefford is both a Consultant Medical Oncologist and Director of the Australian Cancer Survivorship Centre at Peter Mac, and is a Professorial Fellow with the University of Melbourne.

 He completed medical oncology training (FRACP) in 1999.
 He holds a PhD (2002) and Graduate Certificate in University Teaching (2013) from the University of Melbourne and Masters degrees in Health Services Management (2003) and in Public Health (2006) from Monash University.
 He is a Graduate of the Australian Institute of Company Directors.

 His major clinical focus is on the management of people with gastrointestinal cancers.